 Mobile is Only Becoming More Important

 Several years ago, mobile shopping was largely seen as a novelty.
 Some sites offered device compatibility, but most did not.
 Mobile customers were mostly thought of as digital window shoppers; good for traffic, meaningless to sales.

 That is no longer the case.
 In 2017, over 1/3 of online purchases occurred on a mobile device.
 In 2018, this went up even further.
-On Black Friday, about 40% of ecommerce purchases occurred via mobile devices.
+During the holiday season, about 40% of ecommerce purchases occurred via mobile devices.
 Projections hold that over half of all e-retail transactions will occur on a phone or tablet within the next three years.

 One tried and true strategy is to ask trusted individuals – whether they’re employees or a paid focus group, to test your mobile website.
 Their honest feedback can often help you discover problems you never knew your website had.
 Although things may appear perfect on paper, minor inconveniences can make or break conversions, especially on mobile.
 84% of consumers report that they’ve had problems shopping on their mobile device.
 Don’t let your site lose business by being part of the problem.

 A lenient return policy has traditionally been a hallmark of good customer service.
 In ecommerce, this has been particularly important, since customers can’t physically experience items before buying.
 However, in the past few years, trends have developed that have proved extremely costly to ecommerce.

 In traditional retail stores, return rates are almost always under 10%.
 Several studies have found that these rates hover between 7% and 9%.